CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 ### Examine Diagram of the YAML file to build pre-installed software and input data.
 Includes Snapshot ID of volume pre-installed with CMAQ software stack and name of S3 Bucket to import data to the Lustre Filesystem

 Figure 1.
-Diagram of YAML file used to configure a ParallelCluster with a c5n.large head node and c5n.18xlarge compute nodes with Software and Data Pre-installed
+Diagram of YAML file used to configure a ParallelCluster with a c5n.large head node and c5n.18xlarge compute nodes with Software and Data Pre-installed (linked on lustre filesystem)

 ![c5n-18xlarge Software+Data Pre-installed yaml configuration](../../yml_plots/c5n-18xlarge.ebs_shared-yaml.fsx_import.png)